Cost and Aid

 - Changes in your enrollment/number of credits will affect your financial aid.

 - It's not necessary to formally accept your award letter; we assume you want the awards you have been given.
 However, if you would like to decline any or all of your awards, please email us at email@example.com or call our office at 563-333-5775.

 What to Look for on an Award Letter

 Scholarships and Grants

 If these types of awards are the only thing listed on your award letter, then there is nothing else you need to do.
 Acceptance of these awards is assumed and they will automatically be posted to your student account accordingly.

-If you have work study listed on your award letter, you will need to contact the Career Center in order to apply for a position.
+Work Study is a federal program that pays students to work part-time.
+You do not pay back this money.
+If you have Work Study listed on your award letter, contact the Career Center to apply for a position.

 Federal Student Loans

 If you have a Federal Direct Subsidized or Unsubsidized loan listed on your award letter you will need to complete the Direct Loan Process in order to receive those funds if you haven't already done so.
 (Students returning to St. Ambrose for a subsequent term may skip this step if they have already borrowed Direct Loans before.)